hutchresearch/fly/README.md

     or script you wish to run via condor.
   * Please provide the absolute path for the command you wish to run
     * You may use ``which command`` to find the absolute path for command
-* When a job submitted to condor prints to stdout, it will be written to the condor_jobs/*.out file, but only once the job has completed.
-* When a job submitted to condor has an error, it will be written to the condor_jobs/*.err file.

 # **Helpful Condor Commands**
 * condor_q -> check current queue